Communications

 2. The Flash Weekly e-Newsletter

 The Flash will let you know what you and your child can expect in the week ahead.
-For example, If your child’s class will be participating in the Terry Fox Run, a student play or an arts showcase, you’ll find the details in this e-newsletter.
+For example, if your child’s class will be participating in the Terry Fox Run, a student play or an arts showcase, you’ll find the details in this newsletter.

 School-wide celebrations are shared in the All School section.
-For easy navigation, the Junior, Middle and Senior Schools, and the YPA have their own news sections.
+For easy navigation, the Junior, Middle and Senior Schools, and the York Parents’ Association (YPA), have their own news sections.
 The ‘Beyond York’ tab is for information related to university preparation and career development.

 3. Website